Jorthy Mokio: International career

 Born in Belgium, Mokio is of Congolese descent.
 He has represented Belgium at U15, U16 and U17 levels.

-In September 2024, Mokio made his debut for the Belgium U21 team in a 2025 UEFA European Under-21 Championship qualifier against Kazakhstan, scoring in a 3-1 victory.
+In September 2024, Mokio made his debut for the Belgium U21 team in a 2025 UEFA European Under-21 Championship qualifier against Kazakhstan, scoring in a 3–1 victory.
 On 20 March 2025, Mokio made his senior debut for the Belgium national team, coming on as a substitute in a UEFA Nations League play-off match against Ukraine.
 Aged 17 years and 19 days, he became one of the youngest players ever to represent Belgium at senior level.

+On 8 May 2026, Mokio announced his decision to switch international allegiance from Belgium to DR Congo.
+In accordance with FIFA regulations, he will be unable to play for DR Congo until 2028, as he has already played a senior international match with Belgium.

+Mokio was one of the players who were called up with the DR Congo national team by head coach Sébastien Desabre for the 2027 Africa Cup of Nations qualification matches against Equatorial Guinea (24 September 2026), Zimbabwe (28 September) and the 2 friendlies against Uganda (2 and 5 October).